-- a) Both rodsb) Rod-2c) Rod-1d) None of them

-- 5. Two cylinders of equal height and radius are made of copper and aluminium.
-Which of them conducts heat faster?
+- 3. Two cylindrical rods of same length have the area of cross section in the ratio 2:1.
+If both the rods are made up of same material, which of them conduct heat faster?

-- a) Copper rod b) Aluminium rod
+- a) Both rods b) Rod-2

-- c) Both of them d) None of them
+- c) Rod-1 d) None of them

-- 6. In which mode of transfer of heat, molecules pass on heat energy to neighbouring molecules without actually moving from their positions?
+- 4. In which mode of transfer of heat, molecules pass on heat energy to neighbouring molecules without actually moving from their positions?

 - a) Radiation b) Conduction

 - c) Convection d) Both B and C

-- 7. A device in which the loss of heat due to conduction, convection and radiation is minimized is
+- 5. A device in which the loss of heat due to conduction, convection and radiation is minimized is

-- a) Solar cell b) Solar cooker
+- a) solar cell b) solar cooker

-- c) Thermometer d) Thermos flask
+- c) thermometer d) thermos flask

-II.
-Fill in the blanks:
+- II.
+Fill in the blanks.

-- 1. The fastest mode of heat transfer is - 2.
-During day time, air blows from to . - 3.
-Liquids and gases are generally conductors of heat. - 4.
-The fixed temperature at which matter changes state from solid to liquid is called
+- 1. The fastest mode of heat transfer is .

+- During day time, air blows from .

+- 3. Liquids and gases are generally conductors of heat.

+- 4. The fixed temperature at which matter changes state from solid to liquid is called

 III.
-Assertion and Reason type questions:
+Assertion and Reason type questions.